Breaking: Cork hurling finals in SuperValu Páirc Uí Chaoimh postponed due to weather warning

 SuperValu Páirc Uí Chaoimh under lights.
 Picture: Larry Cummins.

-The Cork County Board have moved the throw-in times of Saturday's hurling finals for the second time at SuperValu Páirc Uí Chaoimh forward due to the orange weather warning.
+The Cork County Board have been forced to call off Saturday's hurling finals at SuperValu Páirc Uí Chaoimh forward due to the orange weather warning.

-That means Agabullogue v Bandon in Intermediate A decider and Bride Rovers against Castlelyons at Senior A level will now start at 4pm and 6pm, respectively.
+The throw-in times to Agabullogue v Bandon in the Intermediate A decider and Bride Rovers against Castlelyons at Senior A level were twice changed in a bid to facilitate the double-header.

 Castlelyons' Anthony Spillane wins the sliotar from Blarney's Conor Power during the Co-Op Superstores Cork SAHC semi-final at SuperValu Páirc Uí Chaoimh.
 Picture: Eddie O'Hare